ARM-software/arm-trusted-firmware/docs/user-guide.rst

     sudo apt-get install device-tree-compiler build-essential gcc make git libssl-dev

-TF-A has been tested with `Linaro Release 17.10`_.
+TF-A has been tested with Linaro Release 18.04.

 Download and install the AArch32 or AArch64 little-endian GCC cross compiler.
 The `Linaro Release Notes`_ documents which version of the compiler to use for a